Home Info Killer Whale - Pictures, Facts, Appearance, Diet, Behavior, Lifestyle

 • Social Behavior

 The social structure of the killer whale is quite complex and stable.
 They live with their mothers for their entire lives.
-Their family consists of an old female and her sons and daughters along with the descendants of her daughters.
-Since the life expectancy of a female killer whale is almost 90 years, up to almost 4 generations stay together.
-Individual killer whales usually separate from the group for only a few hours.
+Their family includes an older female, her sons and daughters, and the descendants of her daughters.
+With a life expectancy of nearly 90 years for female killer whales, up to four generations often remain together.
+Individual killer whales typically leave the group only for a few hours at a time.

 ADVERTISEMENT